JDipi/Google-Earth-Pano-Downloader/README.md

 - [ ] Make loading progress show on page instead of in console.
 - [ ] Remove the 'report a problem' process for a straighforward button elsewhere.
+- [ ] Add options to specify download quality and file name
+- [ ] Allow user to download depth maps

 See the [open issues](https://github.com/JDipi/Google-Earth-Pano-Downloader/issues) (there may be none) for a full list of proposed features and known issues.